MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 [AliceVision](https://alicevision.org/) is a photogrammetric computer vision framework developed by Mikros Image that provides 3D reconstruction and camera-tracking algorithms.
 Learn more [about AliceVision](https://alicevision.org/#about) and the [AliceVision plug-in](https://www.sidefx.com/tutorials/alicevision-plugin/).

-[Use this tutorial from SideFX](https://www.sidefx.com/tutorials/alicevision-plugin/) to install and set up AliceVision plug-in for Houdini.
+To install and setup up the AliceVision plug-in for Houdini, [see the SideFX tutorial](https://www.sidefx.com/tutorials/alicevision-plugin/).

-## Importing point-clouds into SideFX Houdini
+## Import point clouds into SideFX Houdini

-Houdini can import point-clouds of a file type .ply.
-If you do not have a .ply file format, but do have a .pts file format, it is possible to manually convert your file format.
+Houdini can import point cloud files in the .PLY file format.
+If your file is in a .PTS file format, you can manually convert it to the .PLY format.

-### Manually converting .pts files to .ply files.
+### Cconvert .PTS files to .PLY

-You can open your .pts file in a file editor of your choice and add the following heading to your file to convert it from a .pts file to a .ply file.
+- Open your .PTS file in the file editor of your choice, and then add the following heading to convert it:

 ************************
 ply
 format ascii 1.0
-element vertex 534993 WHY WAS THIS HIGHLIGHTED IN YELLOW? property float x property float y property float z
+element vertex 534993
+property float x
+property float y
+property float z